jhleao/release-summary/README.md

             });
 ```

-With the setup above, anytime someone opens a PR from `development` to `main`, the PR description will be updated with a summary of all the changes contained in it, what needs to be tested and what needs to happen on deployment.
+With the setup above, anytime someone opens a PR pointed at `main`, the PR description will be updated with a summary of all the changes contained in it, what needs to be tested and what needs to happen on deployment.

 ### Configuration